wpbrown/oakproxy/refarch/domainvm/README.md

 * A list of the SPNs for the Kerberos applications that OAKProxy will provide authentication services.
 * A certificate trusted by your clients or publicly for all of the hostnames this deployment will handle.
 * A DNS zone where CNAME records for each proxied application can be created.
+* An OAKProxy configuration file.
+* An Azure Blob Storage container to store deployment artifacts.
+* An OpenID Connect identity provider (Azure AD is recommended).
+* (Recommended) An Azure Key Vault containing deployment secrets.

 To simplify management and adding new applications, a wildcard certificate is recommended.